Hoof: Cattle

 A cow hoof is cloven, or divided, into two approximately equal parts, usually called claws.
 Approximately 95% of lameness in dairy cattle occurs in the feet.
 Lameness in dairy cows can reduce milk production and fertility, and cause reproductive problems and suffering.
 For dairy farm profitability, lameness, behind only infertility and mastitis, is the third most important cow health issue.

 Hoof trimmers trim and care for bovine hooves, usually dairy cows.
 Hooves can be trimmed with a sharp knife while the cow is restrained and positioned with ropes.
 Professional hoof trimmers tend to use angle grinders and some type of hoof trimming crush to make the process quicker and less physically demanding on the hoof trimmer.
 A hoof trimmer using modern machinery may trim the hooves of more than 10,000 cows per year.
 The trimmer shapes the hooves to provide the optimal weight-bearing surface.
 A freshly trimmed hoof may be treated with copper sulfate pentahydrate to prevent foot rot.

+Goats

+Domesticated goats kept on rocky terrain can maintain their hooves on their own, similar to wild goats.
+Extensive farming styles that allow goats to roam over a relatively large amount of territory also lets most goats handle hoof management on their own, as can very active breeds such as Kiko goats raised for meat.
+However, goats raised on soft terrain often require occasional hoof trimming every 3 months or so from a human tender.
+This is common with dairy goat and fiber goat husbandry.